You Can All Join In

-You Can All Join In is a budget priced sampler album, released in the UK by Island Records in 1968.
-It was priced at 14 shillings and 6 pence (£0.72), and reached no. 18 on the UK Albums Chart that year.
+You Can All Join In is a budget-priced sampler album from Island Records released in 1969.
+Priced at 14 shillings and 6 pence (£0.72), it reached no. 18 on the UK Albums Chart.

-It was arguably instrumental in breaking world-class bands such as Free, Jethro Tull and Traffic to a wider audience.
 The album is described at Allmusic.com as:

-It was combined with the follow-up, Nice Enough To Eat for a CD Re-release in August 1992 entitled Nice Enough To Join In (Island Records IMCD 150).
+It was combined with the follow-up, Nice Enough to Eat for a CD Re-release in August 1992 entitled Nice Enough To Join In (Island Records IMCD 150).